-Head to Carson Lake on the Grand Mesa this summer and explore the pristine 35-acre lake located near Lands End.
-Carson Lake is a beautiful and peaceful setting for catching brook trout, hiking, watching yellow-bellied Marmots and birds and taking in the scenery.
+Head to Carson Lake on the Grand Mesa this summer and explore this pristine, 35-acre lake located near Lands End.
+Carson Lake is a beautiful and peaceful area for catching brook trout, watching yellow-bellied Marmots and birds and taking in the scenery.

 Getting to Carson Lake

 There are two ways to find Carson Lake, both accessible via two-wheel sedan (although the 1.4-mile drop down into Carson Lake is a little tough): Take I-70 east into DeBeque Canyon, turn off at the Powderhorn/Grand Mesa exit, drive to the top of the mesa, turn right on the Lands End road and go until you see the Carson Lake sign.
 Or, go up Lands End Road.